zhikangfan-jyd/toploansadviser/content/reviews/figure-helco.md

 }
 ---

 Figure is a unique financial service provider powered by blockchain technology.
-As such, it paves the way for the future of finances and uses advanced technologies to provide customizable financial services including mortgage refinance, HELOCs, and personal loans.
+As such, it paves the way for the future of finances and uses advanced technologies to provide customizable financial services including <a href="/best-mortgage-refinance-lenders" target="_blank" rel="noopener noreferrer">mortgage refinance</a>, HELOCs, and personal loans.
 In this review, we’re going to look at Figure’s home equity line of credit and how it can help homeowners turn their home equity into cash in no time.

 <div class="title-box"><img src="/data/images/r-9.webp"/><h2 class="title">Why Choose Home Equity Line of Credit? </h2></div>

-A HELOC is not the same thing as a traditional home equity loan.
+A HELOC is not the same thing as <a href="/best-home-equity-loan" target="_blank" rel="noopener noreferrer">a traditional home equity loan</a>.
 A home equity loan allows homeowners to borrow money against their existing home – kind of like taking out a second mortgage that has a fixed loan amount and a fixed term.

 A HELOC, on the other hand, is a line of credit that allows you to borrow only as much money as you need, in respect to the given maximum credit limit.
 That means you can access the money in smaller instalments when the need arises, instead of borrowing a lump sum that you’d have to pay interest on in entirety.

 <div class="title-box"><img src="/data/images/r-10.webp"/><h2 class="title">Figure’s HELOC Features</h2></div>

 Figure uses blockchain technology which helps improve financial transactions behind the scenes to make them more efficient, secure, and less costly.
-Thanks to their artificial intelligence systems, it can fund HELOCs in as little as five days<sub>1</sub>.
+Thanks to their artificial intelligence systems, <a href="/best-helco-loan" target="_blank" rel="noopener noreferrer">it can fund HELOCs in as little as five days<sub>1</sub></a>.
 Traditionally, it takes around two months to close the deal on a mortgage loan.
 With Figure, it could be done in a matter of days.
 They allow homeowners to borrow up to $3000,000<sub>2</sub> with a one-time origination fee on flexible terms and use the money to finance their next project or pay off existing debts.

 Here’s a quick rundown of Figure’s HELOC features: